dynamic11/ikea-sales-finder/README.md

 ## The Code

 ### Gecko Driver
-The Gecko driver is already included in the project directory `Geckofriver`
+The Gecko driver is already included in the project directory `Geckodriver`

 ### How To Run
 To run this code run `main.py`.